China Sourcing Agents

 China 470–510 MHz (CN470).
 SRRC (State Radio Regulation Committee) approval required.
 Not interoperable with EU868 or US915 networks.
 If you are designing a product for multiple markets, specify a dual-band or wideband module that covers both 868 and 915 MHz bands — several SX1262-based modules support 150–960 MHz with hardware filtering.

-LoRaWAN Stack Firmware Options
+LoRaWAN Stack Firmware and Integration Options

 Bare SX1262 module (no stack).
 The module provides only the SX1262 chip with SPI interface.
-Your MCU must implement LoRaWAN stack (typically via StackForce LMIC or Semtech LoRaMac-node library).
+Your MCU must implement the LoRaWAN stack (typically via StackForce LMIC or Semtech LoRaMac-node library).
 Full control, but requires firmware engineering resources.

 Pre-certified module with stack.
 Murata CMWX1ZZABZ (STM32L082 + SX1276), RAK Wireless RAK3172, and similar modules come with both radio and LoRaWAN certification.
 These simplify end-product regulatory approval but cost 30–60% more per unit.

 Confirm the factory can supply firmware source code or provide a signed firmware update path if you need custom MAC layer modifications.
+A factory audit should verify their firmware development capabilities.

-Gateway Integration Testing
+Rigorous Gateway Integration Testing for LPWAN Deployments

 • For The Things Network (TTN) / The Things Industries: test join procedure (OTAA) with a real TTN gateway, verify uplink/downlink at the intended spreading factor